 (3) For the purposes of subregulation (2)(a), if the dwelling has 2 or more smoke alarms installed and they were not all installed at the same time, the provisions of the Building Code applicable to the dwelling and the alarms are the provisions applicable at the time that the last alarm necessary to meet the requirements referred to in subregulation (2)(a) and (b) was installed.

+(4) Despite subregulation (2)(a) a dwelling is not required to meet a provision of the Building Code applicable at the time of installation of the alarms that requires smoke alarms to be interconnected if —

+(a) a building licence for the construction, erection, assembly or placement of the dwelling was issued under the Local Government (Miscellaneous Provisions) Act 1960 before commencement day; or

+(b) a building permit for the construction, erection, assembly or placement of the dwelling was granted before 1 May 2015; or

+(c) a building permit or a building licence was not required for the construction, erection, assembly or placement of the dwelling and the construction, erection, assembly or placement of the dwelling commenced before 1 May 2015.

+[Regulation 60 amended in Gazette 24 Apr 2014 p.
+1140.]

 61. Local government approval of battery powered smoke alarms

 (1) The local government of the district in which a dwelling is located may approve of the use, in the dwelling or a part of the dwelling, of a battery powered smoke alarm (rather than one that is connected to the mains power supply) if satisfied that, at the time of giving the approval, installing a smoke alarm connected to the mains power supply would involve —